dcsaorg/DCSA-EBL/README.md

 Code standard
 -------------------------------------
-We use [Google Java Style](https://google.github.io/styleguide/javaguide.html), if using IntelliJ it is recommended to download and activate the [google-java-format plugin](https://github.com/google/google-java-format).
+We use [Google Java Style](https://google.github.io/styleguide/javaguide.html), when using IntelliJ it is recommended to download and activate the [google-java-format plugin](https://github.com/google/google-java-format).